DevarakondaV/DevarakondaV.github.io/_posts/2024-01-18-exploring-self-supervised-learning-with-DINO.markdown

 An extra learnable token $[CLS]$ is added to the sequence of embedding outputs of the initial linear layer.
 The Projection head $h$ is attached at it's output.

+## Training

+- Backbone: ViT
+- 2 Global views of resolution 24x24 resized to 28x28
+- 5 Random local views of resolution 12x12 resized to 28x28
+- Adam optimizer for training
+- ViT params
+    - Dimension 300
+    - Number of attention blocks: 10
+    - 2
+- Learning Rate
+    - Cosine Scheduler
+- Weight Decay
+    - Cosine Scheduler
+- Momentum
+    - Cosine Scheduler

+## Results

+## Thoughts & Conclusion

+- One of the things I found curious is how difficult it was to train this this model.
+The code was relatively simple to implement but the model is quite unstable.
+It was difficult to get any real results until I followed the exact parameter scheduling described in the paper.
+- This result in the attention maps is genuinely fascinating.
+There is no requirement imposed on the model during training.
+There are no labels provided to the model for training.
+Yet, the model learns to segment the regions of interest in the image that map on to the pixels that represent the digit.
+This kind of emergent behaviour is unexpected in and opens up a c the power of the transformer architecture.

 # Ref

 Some of the articles on my page are based on summaries of research papers.
 All credit goes to the original authors of the paper!

 1.
+2. [Facebook Dino](https://github.com/facebookresearch/dino).
+I used some code as a reference.